-Applicants requesting access as a continuation to a running or completed EuroHPC JU Extreme Scale Access project must present the corresponding progress or final reports, using the templates available online in the documents section of "EuroHPC JU Call for Proposals for Extreme Scale Access Mode".
+Applicants requesting access as a continuation to a running EuroHPC JU Extreme Scale Access must present the corresponding progress or final reports, using the templates available online on "Information for Awarded Projects".
 The EuroHPC JU Access Resource Committee will use them to evaluate the status of the on-going and completed allocations, and whether the need for the continuation of the project is recommended or not.